Volleyball Serving Machines

 When looking for a volleyball serving machine, the three most common forms are two-wheel, three-wheel, and air-propelled serving machines.

 Two-wheel volleyball serving machines are one of the most common types of serving machines used in volleyball practices.
 This volleyball machine uses its two wheels to shoot out volleyballs with varying speeds, spins, and heights.
 Similar to three-wheel serving machines, this machine has two contour throwing wheels the ball passes through when fired.
-The machine can extend up to 9 ft for men's practice reps and can fire volleyballs at speeds of up to 80 mph.
+The machine can extend up to nine feet for men’s practice reps and can fire volleyballs at speeds of up to 80 mph.

 Three-wheel volleyball serving machines are another type of serving machine used in practice.
 These serving machines have three contour throwing wheels that the ball passes through when fired.
 Three-wheel machines are used at the highest levels of volleyball competition offering sidespin and power to the game.
 This type of machine is best for accuracy, repeatability, and timing during volleyball practice exercises.